IoT and Blockchain Convergence

 In addition to the above list, new security technologies will be required to protect IoT devices and platforms from both information attacks and physical tampering, to encrypt their communications, and to address new challenges such as impersonating "things" or denial-of-sleep attacks that drain batteries, to denial-of-service attacks (DoS).
 But IoT security will be complicated by the fact that many "things" use simple processors and operating systems that may not support sophisticated security approaches.

 A prime example of the urgent need for such new security technologies is the recent massive distributed denial of service attack (DDoS) that crippled the servers of popular services like Twitter, Netflix, NYTimes, and PayPal across the U.S. on October 21st, 2016.
 It was the result of an immense assault that involved millions of internet addresses and malicious software.
 One source of the traffic for the attacks was devices infected by the Mirai malware.
 The attack comes amid heightened cybersecurity fears and a rising number of internet security breaches.
-All indications suggest that countless IoT devices that power everyday technology like closed-circuit cameras and smart-home devices were hijacked by the malware, and used against the servers.
+All indications suggest that countless IoT devices that everyday technology like closed-circuit cameras and smart-home devices were hijacked by the malware, and used against the servers.

 The problem with the current centralized model